Courses and Requirements

 Digital History and New Media: Theories and Praxis.

-342F Seminar: Written on the Wall: 20th-Century American Prison Writing.
+Seminar: Written on the Wall: 20th- and 21st-Century American Prison Writing.

 The writing of the men and women inside the American prison system constitutes a kind of shadow canon to that of better-known literary artists.
-We will read broadly in 20th-century American prison writing, asking questions about the generic coherence, social and moral import, and historicity of prisoners' non-fiction, fiction and poetry.
-Authors will include Eldridge Cleaver, George Jackson, Assata Shakur, and Japanese and Chinese internees.
-Students will visit a writing class taught inside Attica Correctional Facility (post-1900).
+We will read broadly in 20th- and 21st-century American prison writing, asking questions about the generic coherence, social and moral import of incarcerated people’s non-fiction, fiction and poetry.
+Authors will include Jack London, George Jackson, Assata Shakur, and citizens serving time today.
+Students who are twenty-one or older will visit a book group inside a state prison.
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, one 200-level course in literature.
-(History or Identity and Difference) Open to juniors and seniors only.
-Does not fulfill the senior seminar requirement for the English concentration.
+(History or SSIH).
+Not open to first-years.
+Does not fulfill the senior seminar requirement for ENGL or LIT concentration.
 (Same as Literature and Creative Writing 342.)
 Maximum enrollment, 12.
 Larson.

 Gender and Cyberculture.